What is the medical licensing assessment (MLA)?

 - to create a single, objective demonstration that those applying for registration with a licence to practise medicine in the UK can meet a common threshold for safe practice.

-Our current thinking, which is now being tested and developed, is that the MLA would focus on applied knowledge and clinical and professional skills.
+Our current thinking is that the MLA would focus on applied knowledge and clinical and professional skills.
+More details about our proposals are in our consultation document (pdf).

-Currently, there are three main routes to practice in the UK, and no single threshold for entry on to the UK medical register, leading to inconsistency and variation:
+Currently, there are three main routes to practice in the UK and differences in the standards required for entry on to the medical register.

 What benefits will the MLA bring?